Thesis: Red fruit, green jungle

 A Story: Vespidae (ves-puh-day): Latin name of the family of wasps trying to kill me.

-The Building of: Six- to eight-barrel-lot, wild-yeast fermentations in stainless steel; 100% barrel aged for 18 months (31% new, 26% one year, 43% three year or older); bottled unfined and unfiltered in March 2012.
+The Building of: Six- to eight-barrel-lot, wild-yeast fermentations in stainless steel, 100% barrel aged for 17 months (22% new, 13% one year, 7% two year, 58% three year or older).
+Bottled unfined and unfiltered in late February of 2015.

 Ageability: We absolutely recommend that you consider decanting to get it some air within its first three years.
-This wine should easily climb in complexity towards and likely beyond ten years.
+This wine should easily climb in complexity beyond ten years.

 — Jim Prosser, owner/winemaker